18 August 2021

 At this stage, the standard is unlikely to allow group audits; however, the board is open to changing their minds and has proposed options to incorporate group audits into the standard.

-The content of ED-ISA for LCE have been grouped into nine “Parts” that follow the flow of an audit engagement (rather than by subject matter or topic like the ISAs):
+The content of ED-ISA for LCE has been grouped into nine “Parts” that follow the flow of an audit engagement (rather than by subject matter or topic like the ISAs):

 from Explanatory Memorandum para 92